Segobrigii: Political organization

 Both Trogus' and Aristotle's accounts of the legendary foundation of Massalia mention a peculiar custom whereby the daughter of the local king chooses her husband during her own wedding, by presenting him a bowl filled with water or wine.
 This motif, comparable to the Indic svayamvara ('personal choice'), is probably of Indo-European origin.

 Euxenus happened to be visiting when this Nanos was celebrating his daughter's wedding, and he was invited to the feast.
 The wedding was organized as follows: After the meal, the girl had to come in and offer a bowl full of wine mixed with water to whichever suitor there she wanted, and whoever she gave it to would be her bridegroom.
 When the girl entered the room, she gave the bowl, either by accident or for some other reason, to Euxenus; her name was Petta.

 — Athenaeus 2010, XIII, fr.
 549 Rose = Aristotle.
 "Constitution of the Massaliotes".

 It so happened that on that day the king was engaged in arranging the marriage of his daughter Gyptis: in accordance with the custom of the tribe, he was preparing to give her to be married to a son-in-law chosen at a banquet.
 So since all the suitors had been invited to the wedding, the Greek guests too were asked to the feast.
 Then the girl was brought in, and when she was asked by her father to offer water to the man she chose as her husband, she passed them all over and, turning to the Greeks, gave the water to Protis...

 — Justin XLIII, 3 = Pompeius Trogus.
 Philippic Histories (transl.
 Rivet 1988).

 In Trogus' version, the Phocaean settlers do not integrate the Segobrigii into the Greek colony; the king Nannus provides him with a piece of land to found a city instead ("Protis ... was given the site for founding the city by his father-in-law").
 This may suggest that Nannus controlled other territories near the coast, or that he had subjugated neighbouring tribes.

-Historian Dominique Garcia has proposed to interpret the Segobrigii as a "chieftaincy governed centrally (from the village of Nannus) by a hereditary authority (Nannus' lineage) extending matrilineally and matrilocally by swarming, with the creation of small village units consisting of a few dozen people placed under the authority of 'big men' (the kinglets of the text)."
+Archaeologist Dominique Garcia has proposed to interpret the Segobrigii as a "chieftaincy governed centrally (from the village of Nannus) by a hereditary authority (Nannus' lineage) extending matrilineally and matrilocally by swarming, with the creation of small village units consisting of a few dozen people placed under the authority of 'big men' (the kinglets of the text)."
 This tradition could have survived until the second part of the 6th century BC, when the coming of new settlers from Phocaea, including whole families, changed the demographic balance between settlers and natives, leading ultimately to the extinction of Nannus' descent-group and the disappearance of the Segobrigii from historical records.